Late-time asymptotics for geometric wave equations with inverse-square potentials: Introduction

 near the event horizon are closely related to the properties near null infinity, provided $\phi$ is assumed to be axisymmetric.
 In particular, axisymmetric solutions also satisfy conservation laws along the event horizon of extremal Kerr black holes, which are directly related to the conservation laws for Newman--Penrose charges along future null infinity; see \cite{couch,hm2012, bizon2012}.
 The presence of such conservation laws can not only be used to derive late-time asymptotics, see \cite{paper4}, but it is also the origin of the existence of axisymmetric asymptotic \emph{instabilities} on extremal Kerr black holes \cite{aretakis3, aretakis4}.

-When considering \underline{non}-axisymmetric solutions, however, the above relation between null infinity and the event horizon, and the corresponding conservation laws, break down.
+When considering \underline{non}-axisymmetric solutions, however, both the above relation between null infinity and the event horizon, and the corresponding conservation laws, break down.
 If we restrict to azimuthal modes, which are eigenfunctions of the axial vector field $\partial_{\varphi}$ with eigenvalues $im$, where $m\in \Z$ is the azimuthal number, the wave equation near the event horizon instead resembles the equation for a charged scalar field with charge $q\sim m$ near infinity.
 Therefore, the philosophy underlying the methods developed in the present paper, which relates (conformal) regularity of time integrals at $\tau=0$ to decay rates in time, can also be applied to the setting of extremal Kerr.
-In upcoming work \cite{gajEK}, we derive the late-time asymptotics for azumuthal modes on extremal Kerr and obtain as a corollary the existence of \emph{azimuthal instabilities}, which are stronger than the axisymmetric instabilities mentioned above; see also \cite{gajow}.
-We refer to \cite{zimmerman1} for earlier heuristic work on azimuthal instabilities and \cite{costa20} for a proof of mode stability on extremal Kerr.
+In upcoming work \cite{gajEK}, we derive the late-time asymptotics for azimuthal modes on extremal Kerr and obtain as a corollary the existence of \emph{azimuthal instabilities}, which are stronger than the axisymmetric instabilities mentioned above.
+We refer to \cite{zimmerman1} for earlier heuristic work on azimuthal instabilities that is consistent with the results in \cite{gajEK}, and \cite{costa20} for a proof of mode stability on extremal Kerr.

-\paragraph{Late-time tails of waves in even space dimensions} The wave equation on $n+1$-dimensional Schwarzschild spacetimes (or, the Schwarzschild--Tangherlini spacetimes \cite{tan63}) with $n\geq 3$ takes the following form in standard Schwarzschild-type coordinates:
+\paragraph{Late-time tails of waves in even space dimensions} The wave equation on $n+1$-dimensional Schwarzschild spacetimes with $n\geq 3$, which are also known as the Schwarzschild--Tangherlini spacetimes, see \cite{tan63}, takes the following form in standard Schwarzschild-type coordinates:

 with $D=1-\frac{2M}{r^{n-2}}$ and $\slashed{\Delta}_{\s^{n-1}}$ the Laplacian with respect to the unit round $n-1$-sphere metric; see for example \cite{volker1, moschidis1}.
 Introducing the rescaled variable $\psi=r^{\frac{n-1}{2}}\phi$,\footnote{When evaluated at future null infinity, $\psi$ corresponds to the \emph{Friedlander radiation field} in $n$ space dimensions.} the above equation is equivalent to: